The Importance of Shopping and Eating Right

 - Proteins — Proteins are found in both plant and animal sources.
 They’re made of amino acids, which are used as the building blocks for the maintenance and healing of every aspect of the body.

-- Vitamins and minerals — Vitamins, such as A, C, E, D, and minerals such as iron, calcium, and magnesium, are nutrients that are needed for the body to function, grow, and repair.
+- Vitamins and minerals — Vitamins, such as A, C, E, and D, and minerals such as iron, calcium, and magnesium, are nutrients that are needed for the body to function, grow, and repair.